SumoLogic/sumologictoolbox/readme.md

     1. Input source credentials
     2. Select your source region
     3. Select your timezone (defaults to local system timezone)
     4. Select your time range (defaults to a relative 15 minute window from the time the app was launched)
     5. Enter a valid Sumo Logic search query
     6. Select whether you want to see message results or record results (raw messages vs. aggregate data.)
     7. (Optional) Check "Save to CSV" to create a CSV file from the results
     8. (Optional) Check "Convert to Selected Timezone from UTC Epoch".
-This will return message times and "_timeslice" fields as local time formatted as %Y-%m-%d %H:%M:%S rather than UTC epoch time.
+This will return message times and "_timeslice"fields as local time formatted as %Y-%m-%d %H:%M:%S rather than UTC epoch time.
     9. Click "Start"

     NOTE: The use case for this fuctionality is dumping to CSV.
 The Sumo Logic UI export feature is